 Choosing a Chair

 Like homeschool desks, chairs are an important addition to the classroom.
 It's another great opportunity to let the student have fun in the decision-making process.
-Many colorful, comfortable desk chair options are available in designs to fit your children's needs.
+Many colorful, comfortable desk chair and flexible seating options are available in designs to fit your children's needs.

 Learning in Color